JuanJDlp/File_Storage_System/readme.md

 * Finish readme
 * Document the code
 * Put it in the raspberry
-*Improve the auth of the JWT
+*Improve the auth of the JWT (add refresh tokens)
+* Refactor where the dabase creation is